GyanP/mail_assignment/README.md

 * node >= 14.21.3

 ## Install Dependencies
-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory open new terminal:
    ```
    cd frontend
    ```